alexs2112/University-Notes/2023-Winter/ARKY328/Midterm 4.md

 [six questions about the architecture of late antiquity, including spolia, the differences between imperial and late antique mosaics, reusing temples for Christian purposes, basilicas, roof tiles (look at alla cappucina burials), and town walls.]
 [late antique landscape including Melania the Younger, abandoned lands in Italy, the economic boom of Greece, and I will show you a picture of a site and ask you to identify its location.]
 ### The Dominate
-**Conceptualizing Late Antiquity**:
+**Problems With Understanding Late Antiquity Archaeologically**:
+ 1. Requires working with well-known historical sources that have been studied for centuries, careful of teleology, avoid seeing every change as "decay"
+ 2. Desire to generalize using little data, widescale interpretations for late antiquity flatten out intricacies of the past
+ 3. Changes in pottery supply + distribution, can't date sites with as much chronological detail as Early Imperial **Conceptualizing Late Antiquity**:
  - **Diocletianic Reforms**: Begins Late Antiquity, empire was too large and complex to function under the Augustan princeps model
 	 - 239-305: Separated rule between 4 emperors (Tetrarchy) to better manage growing insecurity on provincial borders